ppwwyyxx/wechat-dump/README.md

 #### Get Necessary Data:

-1. Pull database file and (for older wechat versions) avatar index:
+1. Pull database file and (for older WeChat versions) avatar index:
   + Automatic: `./android-interact.sh db`.
 It may use an incorrect userid.
   + Manual:
     + Figure out your `${userid}` by inspecting the contents of `/data/data/com.tencent.mm/MicroMsg` on the __root__ filesystem of the device.